michaelwiel/hacking_medphys_R_part2/db_R_tutorial.md

 library(kableExtra)
 # load DBI for communication between R and relational database management systems
 library(DBI)
-# load RSQLite to embed the SQLite database engine in R and provides an DBI-compliant interface
+# load RSQLite which embeds the SQLite database engine in R and provides an DBI-compliant interface
 library(RSQLite)
 ```